JavGuerra/Sinclair-QL-classic-palettes/README.md

 # Sinclair-QL-classic-palettes
-Sinclair QL classic palettes for use un Gimp and Photoshop
+Sinclair QL classic palettes for use in Gimp and Photoshop

 ## About it